NetDevNotes/Ways-To-Run-Python/README.md

 > Note All the various ways can used for developing nearly any language, not just Python.

-Below is a section on each with a description and some commony used apps:
+Below is a section on each with a description and some commonly used apps:

 1. **Text Editors**
     - Notepad